-In Engine: If you’re developing a video game, then building the prototype in-engine is the most direct way to prove that the proposed solution actually solves the problem.
+In Engine: If you’re developing a video game, then building the prototype in engine is the most direct way to prove that the proposed solution actually solves the problem.
 But it can also be the most time-consuming approach or require an experienced programmer’s time to implement.
 Therefore, it may not always be the optimal approach.